ibrahimtastan/Approximate-CPU-with-RISCV/hls/README.md

 riscv32-unknown-elf-objdump -d test.o
 ```
 3. open Vivado HLS
-4. choose open project and choose data_path folder
+4. choose open project and choose core_hls folder
-5. change lcoation of hls.hex on tb.cpp

 5. Run hls
    - press run C simulation  and check Clean Build
      - press ok
    - You can also Run C synthesis

-* If needed pragma's  can be changed from data_path function in the data_path.cpp
-* If needed memory size can be changed from mem[<size>] in data_path.cpp and data_path.hpp

 ## RISCV 32IM ISA

 https://content.riscv.org/wp-content/uploads/2017/05/riscv-spec-v2.2.pdf#chapter.19

-## data_path.cpp

-### muldiv
-Executes RV32M instructions, returns result value.

 ### alu
 ALU executes basic integer instructions and returns result value.

+### approx_add
+Approximate adder block.
+Only includes dummy operations.
+It is needed to create the module description in low-level (Verilog HDL)

-### lsu
+### approx_mul
-Handles memory operations.
+Approximate multiplier block.
+Only includes dummy operations.
+It is needed to create the module description in low-level (Verilog HDL)

-### branch
+### branch.cpp
 Signed and unsigned branch instructions BEQ, BLT, BEG, BEGU,BLTU are implemented.
 Get immediate function is written to extract immediate value from the instruction.
 If there is no any branch condition satisfied, then it will exit from the function while incrementing PC by 4.

-### jump
-JAL and JALR commands are implemented.
-Immediate values are calculated inside of the function.
-Last PC value is incremented by 4 and stored in the link register.
-For JALR instruction, it takes a register value for base instead of previous PC value.

-### get_immediate
-Parses encoded immediate values in RISCV ISA.

-### data_path
+### clz.cpp
+It counts leading zeros.
+Used for dynamic sizing.

+## datapath.cpp
-Datapath coordinates the flow between register file and execution units.
+Describes all datapath of the core.
+It coordinates the flow among register file, memory and execution units.

+### lsu
+Handles memory operations.

+### muldiv
+Executes RV32M instructions, returns result value.

+### next_pc.cpp
+This function is needed for PC to count.

+### riscv_core.cpp
+Top module of the core.

+### xalu
+Executes ADD, SUB instructions approximately (XADD & XSUB).

+### xmuldiv
+Executes MUL instructions approximately (XMUL).

 ## tb.cpp
-First it initializes stack pointer and porgram counter registers.
-Then it reads hls.hex file and assigns it to a vector type array.
-It prints values of PC(hex) Machine instruction(hex) rf[15](dec) , rf[14](dec), rf[2](dec), and rf[0](dec).
-You can confirm the code by checking results in step 2.
-* Other elements (rf or mem) can also be added
+It starts the code and prints the PC value and instructions until the code is finished.
+You can print the register or memory values (rf or mem) for any PC values to debug the code.